bnkcodes/bnkcodes/README.md

 ## Hello there

-I don't really know how u got here, but I will try to show a little bit about myself for you.
+I’m not entirely sure how you ended up here, but let me share a little about myself.

-## Public information
+## About Me

-My name is Bruno Neckel.
-I currently live in Foz do Iguaçu, Brazil and I'm majoring in Information Systems at [FIAP](https://www.fiap.com.br/online/graduacao/bacharelado/sistemas-de-informacao/) and working as Senior Software Developer Freelance.

-On my free time, I usually work as freelancer and study English, in addition to the courses that my college or company requires.
+My name is Bruno Neckel, and I’m based in Foz do Iguaçu, Brazil.
+With 5 years of experience, I specialize in JavaScript and work as a Senior Software Developer, currently taking on freelance projects for companies.
+I’m pursuing a degree in Information Systems at [FIAP](https://www.fiap.com.br/online/graduacao/bacharelado/sistemas-de-informacao/), and in my free time, I focus on expanding my skills by studying English and taking courses related to my field.

-## Detailed information
+## Details

 * **Name**: Bruno Neckel
 * **Age**: 25
-* **Living in**: Foz do Iguaçu, Brazil
+* **Location**: Foz do Iguaçu, Brazil
+* **Experience**: 5 years as a Javascript Software Developer
-* **Stack**: Javascript - Typescript - React - React Native - Next.js - Node.js - Nest.js - MongoDB - PostgreSQL - GraphQL - Microservices
+* **Tech Stack**: Javascript - Typescript - React - React Native - Next.js - Node.js - Nest.js - MongoDB - PostgreSQL - GraphQL - Microservices